Skip to content

 Fields

-• nodes: the nodes of each approximation
+• best: the index of the best approximation

-See also: approximate, Barycentric
+See also: approximate

 source